Sierra Leone & Liberia

 Day 1: The tour starts this evening with arrivals at Roberts International Airport (ROB) in Monrovia, capital of Liberia.
 Night in Monrovia.

-Day 8-9: We will have two full days birding the Tiwai Island Wildlife Sanctuary, exploring the Moa River with canoes and birding the pristine lowland forest in the surrounds.
-We will be looking for White-breasted Guineafowl, Olive Ibis, Rufous Fishing Owl, White-crested Tiger Heron, “Western” African Pitta (taxonomy is still not resolved!), and Brown Nightjar, to name just some of the most-wanted specialties.
-Other birds might well include Western Crested Guineafowl, Hartlaub’s Duck, Rock Pratincole, Egyptian Plover, the ultimate Western Long-tailed and Yellow-casqued Hornbills, Spotted Honeyguide, White-browed Forest Flycatcher, and Yellow-mantled Weaver.
-Tiwai Island is also a great place for mammals, with Chimpanzee, Diana Monkey, and the ultra-rare Pygmy Hippopotamus all recorded!
-While we probably don’t stand a realistic chance of finding the latter, we should see a nice variety of monkeys.
+Day 8-9: Two full days birding around Tiwai Island Wildlife Sanctuary, exploring the Moa River with canoes and enjoying the surrounding pristine lowland forests.
+We will be looking for Rufous Fishing Owl and "Western" African Pitta (both relatively common at this site), plus White-crested Tiger Heron, Nkulengu Rail, Timneh Parrot, Brown Nightjar, Yellow-casqued Hornbill, Brown-cheeked Hornbills, and perhaps a first chance for Grey-throated Rail, just to name some of the most-wanted specialties.
+Other birds might include Western Crested Guineafowl, Hartlaub’s Duck, African Finfoot, Rock Pratincole, Egyptian Plover, the ultimate Western Long-tailed Hornbill, Western Dwarf Hornbill, Yellow-footed Honeyguide, Spotted Honeyguide, Yellow-throated Cuckoo, White-browed Forest Flycatcher, and Yellow-mantled Weaver.
+White-breasted Guineafowl are sometimes seen on Tiwai, but this rare bird is far from guaranteed!
+Tiwai Island is also a great place for mammals, with Chimpanzee, Diana Monkey, Upper Guinea Red Colobus, Demidoff's Galago and the ultra-rare Pygmy Hippopotamus all recorded!
+This latter mega rarity was actually seen on our 2025 tour after some dedicated scanning with thermal scopes, so we will cross our fingers for more success.
 Nights on Tiwai Island.

 Day 10: Today, we will drive to the Gola Rainforest Park for a three-night stay.

 Day 11-12: We will have two full days to make the most of Gola.
-Lowland West African rainforest offers some of the toughest birding on Earth, so we will have to work hard to find the specialties calling this habitat home!
-A vast array of birds are possible, including Latham’s Francolin, Afep Pigeon, Congo Serpent Eagle, Long-tailed Hawk, Timneh Parrot, Fire-bellied Woodpecker, Puvel’s Illadopsis, “Grey-hooded” Capuchin Babbler, the scarce “Western” Lagden’s Bushshrike, "Western" Yellow-bellied and Red-cheeked Wattle-eye, Dusky Crested Flycatcher, Yellow-bearded Greenbul, Green-tailed Bristlebill, and Copper-tailed Starling, among commoner species.
-Of course, we will also visit a White-necked Picathartes cave on one evening!
+Lowland West African rainforest offers some of the toughest birding on Earth, so we will expect to work hard while finding the specialties!
+A vast array of birds are possible, including the poorly-known Grey-throated Rail (of which we saw three individuals here in 2025!), Latham’s Francolin, Afep Pigeon, Congo Serpent Eagle, Long-tailed Hawk, Lyre-tailed Honeyguide, Fire-bellied Woodpecker, Puvel’s Illadopsis, the scarce “Western” Lagden’s Bushshrike, Dusky Crested Flycatcher, Yellow-bearded Greenbul, Green-tailed Bristlebill, and Copper-tailed Starling, among many commoner species.
+Of course, we will also visit a White-necked Picathartes roosting cave on one evening, this regional specialty certainly one of the most incredible birds in the world!
 No long walks or camping required at this site, since we should have already seen Gola Malimbe in Liberia!
 Nights at Gola Rainforest Park.

-Day 13: Today, we drive west to Bumbuna for a two-night stay.
-Birding a bit on the way might well produce Forbes’s Plover, the localised Black-backed Cisticola, or even the rare Dybowski’s Twinspot!
-Night at Bumbuna.
+Day 13: Today, we drive west to Makeni for a two-night stay.
+Birding a bit on the way might well produce Forbes’s Plover, the localised Black-backed Cisticola, maybe Dwarf Bittern and African Crake, or even the rare Dybowski’s Twinspot.
+Nights at Makeni.

-Day 14: We will have a full day birding the open country surrounding Bumbuna, a pleasant relief after all the difficult forest birding of previous days!
-Some stunning specialties occur in this region, and we’ll mostly be looking for the mega Emerald Starling, Turati’s Boubou, West African Swallow, Yellow-winged Pytilia (the host of Togo Paradise Wydah, which also occurs in the area), and Cameroon and perhaps Jambandu Indigobirds, among more widespread savanna species like Stone Partridge, Grasshopper Buzzard, Senegal Eremomela, Cabanis’s Bunting, and Zebra Waxbill.
+Day 14: We will have a full day birding the open country surrounding Bumbuna, a pleasant relief after all that difficult forest birding of previous days!
+Some stunning specialties occur in this region, and we’ll mostly be looking for the mega Emerald Starling, along with Turati’s Boubou, West African Swallow, Yellow-winged Pytilia (the host of Togo Paradise Wydah, which also occurs in the area), plus Cameroon Indigobird, and maybe Jambandu Indigobird.
+Many more widespread savannah species here include Stone Partridge, Grasshopper Buzzard, Senegal Eremomela, Cabanis’s Bunting, Gosling's Bunting, and Zebra Waxbill.
 Night at Bumbuna.

-Day 15: After some final birding, we will drive to Freetown International Airport (FNA), where the tour ends this afternoon.
+Day 15: After some final birding around Makeni with more chances for Dybowski's Twinspot and Turati's Boubou, we will drive to Freetown International Airport (FNA), where our exciting tour ends late this afternoon.